jeremymiller00/Predicting-Success-in-Online-Education/README.md

 <img src="reports/figures/rf_conf_mat.png" width=425/><img src="reports/figures/bl_conf_mat.png" width=425/>

-After evaluating classifier performance using my three sets of data (1/4,1/2, or 3/4 of the course completed as measured in days since the course opened), I determined that model performance increased only a small amout as more data were used.
+After evaluating classifier performance using my three sets of data (1/4,1/2, or 3/4 of the course completed as measured in days since the course opened), I determined that model performance increased only a small amount as more data were used.
 Since the potential benefits of intervening earlier are likely higher, I decided to use only the first 1/4 of the data for my final classifier.

-Though the strength of the predictions relies on the use of many features (as detemined by recursive feature elimination with cross-validation), the following features were determined to contribute most to predictions of non-completion:
+Though the strength of the predictions relies on the use of many features (as determined by recursive feature elimination with cross-validation), the following features were determined to contribute most to predictions of non-completion:

 Feature | Importance
 --- | ---